 Effective July 1, 2011, the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program is administered jointly by the Wisconsin Department of Safety and Professional Services and the Wisconsin Department of Administration.
 The program originated in January 2000, pursuant to the State of Wisconsin Building Commission Program Resolution for State of Wisconsin Petroleum Inspection Fee Revenue Obligations adopted on January 19, 2000, amended and restated on May 2, 2000, and further amended on July 30, 2003.
-The purpose of the program is to provide financing for the payment of claims under the State of Wisconsin Petroleum Environmental Cleanup Fund Award (PECFA) program, which, effective July 1, 2011, is administered by the Wisconsin Department of Safety and Professional Services.
+The purpose of the program is to provide financing for the payment of claims under the State of Wisconsin Petroleum Environmental Cleanup Fund Award (PECFA) program.

-The 2011-13 Biennial Budget Act (2011 Wisconsin Act 32) resulted in the creation of the Wisconsin Department of Safety and Professional Services, effective July 1, 2011.
-The Wisconsin Department of Commerce, which was abolished as part of the 2011-13 Biennial Budget, was involved in the administration of the Petroleum Inspection Fee Revenue Obligations Program and the PECFA program during FY 2010-11.
+The 2011-13 Biennial Budget Act (2011 Wisconsin Act 32) resulted in the creation of the Wisconsin Department of Safety and Professional Services, which administered the PECFA program as of July 1, 2011.
+The Wisconsin Department of Commerce, which was abolished as part of the 2011-13 Biennial Budget Act, was involved in the administration of the Petroleum Inspection Fee Revenue Obligations Program and the PECFA program prior to FY 2011-12.

 Pursuant to the program resolution, the Building Commission may occasionally adopt supplemental resolutions authorizing the issuance of revenue obligations up to the aggregate amount authorized by Wisconsin Statutes.
-As of June 30, 2012, all statutorily authorized revenue obligations have been issued.
+As of June 30, 2013, all statutorily authorized revenue obligations have been issued.
 In addition, the Building Commission may occasionally adopt supplemental resolutions authorizing the issuance of an unlimited amount of revenue refunding obligations.